xxdoc/DialogModule/README.md

 Windows Installation:

-You may optionally install the DLL, so that you may use it in VB5, VB6, VB.NET, VBScript or JScript.
+You may optionally install the DLL, so that you may use it in VB5, VB6, VB.NET, VBScript, or JScript.

 To install the DLL, enter this command into command prompt: